-Software visualization has also been applied for other purposes such as ontology visualization and semantic web [80, 183], and cyber attacks [79].
-For example, Bosca et al. [80, 183] proposed a solution (Ontosphere3D) for the visualization and exploration of ontologies using a 3-dimensional space, as shown in Figure 17.
-They also reused the visualization component for supporting semantic web applications.
-Lastly, Starmine [79] is a cyber attack monitoring system that helps system administrators to analyze threats and make a right decision.
-Using 3D graphics, the system integrates different typical views of cyber threats (see Figure 18): geographical view (to show statistical information of cyber attacks, and geographical location of the source and the destination of each attack), logical view (to see automatic attacks such as scans or Internet worms) and temporal view (to understand transitions of the attacks).
+Software visualization has also been applied for other purposes such as ontology visualization and semantic Web [80], [183] and cyber attacks [79].
+For example, Bosca et al. [80], [183] proposed a solution (Ontosphere3D) for the visualization and exploration of ontologies using a 3D space, as shown in Fig. 17.
+They also reused the visualization component for supporting semantic Web applications.
+Last, Starmine [79] is a cyber attack monitoring system that helps system administrators to analyze threats and make the right decision.
+Using 3D graphics, the system integrates different typical views of cyber threats (see Fig. 18): geographical view (to show the statistical information of cyber attacks and the geographical location of the source and the destination of each attack), logical view (to see automatic attacks such as scans or Internet worms), and temporal view (to understand transitions of the attacks).